readingcapital/readingcapital.github.io/volume-1/index.md

 is only useful in the hands of someone else (production for exchange).
 Secondly, the producer can only consume it, after it has been exchanged for money and back into a commodity.
-For a commodity to be sold it must not only meet demand but effective demand.
+For a commodity to be sold it must not only meet demand but demand backed by money.
 A commodity must perform the change of form
 commodity-money-commodity: *$C-M-C$*.
 The metamorphosis of a commodity splits into two parts which are separate but belong together: *selling* and *buying*.
 This constitutes the abstract possibility of crisis.

-Selling is the salto mortale, the point when a commodity proves that it is value.
+Selling is the point when a commodity proves that it is value.
+It is the commodity's "salto mortale" as the commodity either lands on its feet (realises its value) or dies (is thrown away).

 A commodity drops out of circulation when it is consumed.
 Money, on the other hand, does not drop out: circulation of money.
 In this circulation money